Flux159/cassie-odm/README.md

 Finally, Cassie does not delete columns or tables from your database if they aren't defined.
 You can pass a "warning: true" option to sync tables to tell you which columns are missing from your schemas, but Cassie will not delete the columns for you (to prevent unintended data loss).
 This is what "syncing forward" implies.

+NOTE: Make sure to read about "Keyspace Replication Strategies and Production Notes" if you intend on using Cassandra in Production.
+It is required to understand replication strategies for production, particularly for automated deployment setups.

 Here is an example of using sync tables to sync two tables to the database with debugging and warning flags enabled:

 ```